Unity-Technologies/ml-agents/docs/Training-PPO.md

 ML-Agents also provides an implementation of
 [Soft Actor-Critic (SAC)](https://bair.berkeley.edu/blog/2018/12/14/sac/).
-SAC tends to be more _sample-efficient_, i.e. require fewer environment steps, than PPO, but may spend more time performing model updates This can produce a large speedup on heavy or slow environments.
+SAC tends to be more _sample-efficient_, i.e. require fewer environment steps, than PPO, but may spend more time performing model updates.
+This can produce a large speedup on heavy or slow environments.
 Check out how to train with SAC [here](Training-SAC.md).